 When watching a best of 7 playoff series be it in hockey, basketball, baseball etc, the ability to overcome the physical challenges combined with being able to counter punch from a strategic perspective is everything.
 The margin for error is far greater in the playoffs versus a regular season game because the teams see each other every second night.
 The differences between the teams become so finite thanks to the in-depth understanding of the opposition.
 The same applies to the business sector.
 Everyone is competing for their piece of the pie.
 The tide can turn at any time.
 Being able to adapt is key.

 Ken Evraire is an award-winning leadership coach and team builder.
 As a former professional athlete, he has learned from great coaches and learned even more from the bad ones!
+When not coaching up, he is busy producing documentaries and chasing his 3 precocious children!

 To contact Ken email him at firstname.lastname@example.org.